Arisaig is a vibrant and popular tourist destination located on the A830 Road to the Isles.

 Telephone: 01687 450771.

-In the grounds of Arisaig Hotel, you can try your hand at archery.
+Arisaig Archery in the grounds of Arisaig Hotel.
 Sessions every day throughout the summer and by arrangement at other times.
 Suitable for children aged 8+.
 Contact Arisaig Archery.
 Telephone 07479 793 978.

-Just 1 km outside Arisaig village, the gardens of Làrach Mòr on the Arisaig Estate offer lovely walks.
-Set in the grounds of Glen House, this 28-acre woodland garden was planted by John Augustus Holms to display a fine collection of rhododendrons, as well as exotic trees and shrubs.
+Larachmhor Gardens - Just 1 km outside Arisaig village, the gardens of Làrach Mòr on the Arisaig Estate offer lovely walks.
+Set in the former kitchen garden and nursery of Glen House, this 28-acre woodland garden was planted by John Augustus Holms to display a fine collection of rhododendrons, as well as exotic trees and shrubs.
 Open daily during daylight hours.
 Free admission.
-Click here for route details and parking.

 The imposing church at Arisaig was built in 1849, and the clock in the church was installed to commemorate the famous Gaelic poet Alasdair MacMhaistir Alasdair (Alasdair MacDonald).
 The present church is sited beside the Medieval Church and Burial Ground of St. Maelrubh.